debackerl/pgasus/README.md

 Not everything fits in a URL.
 A URL is used to identify and filter only.

-The HTTP body is used by client side to send (large amount of) data.
+The HTTP body is used by client side to send (a large amount of) data.
 Data can be encoded in JSON (default), or using Postgres literals when the Content-Type of the request is set to `application/x-www-form-urlencoded`.

 HTTP bodies are used in three cases: